PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/CheckIn/event/variables/event.md

 The parent object representing the check-in.
 It contains information about the check-in, including the ID of the event attendee it is associated with.

+## Returns

+A promise that resolves to the event document found in the database.
+This document represents the event associated with the check-in.

 ## See

  - EventAttendee - The EventAttendee model used to interact with the event attendees collection in the database.